coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-selfaccelerating-social-innovation-accellerator-vol-2.md

 In softwareworld, dictatorship is allowed but in practice only works for very small projects/components.
 As the participants (Developers) grow, the dictator will get flooded with communication & todos.
-Eventually the dictator becomes unresponsive and/or abandons the project and/or will team up with another participants or projects.
+Eventually the dictator will:

+* become unresponsive
+* and/or abandons the projects
+* and/or will share upstream SIC activities with other participants

 The dictator-experience is an experience every opensource software developer needs to experience.
 One would almost think that, in order to prevent dictatorship, everybody should be allowed to try to be a dictator.

 ## Participants as a currency/metric

-When __participants__ of SIC's get an equal personal budget (time or money), SI is accelerated democratically.
-Each participant can decide on his/her own to either reinvent the wheel, or join similar minded SIC's.
+When __participants__ of SIC's get an equal personal budget (time/money/etc), SI is accelerated democratically.
+Each participant can decide on his/her own to either reinvent the wheel, be a dictator, or join similar minded SIC's.
 Lets not dream away on how this would beautifully fit into a [European base income-concept](http://basicincome-europe.org/ubie).

 ## End of projects